adrian-1990/CI-Python-project-3/README.md

 **First Time Visitors**

 * I want to be able to learn the games rules.
-* I want all instruction to be clearly visible to the user to all easy site navigation.
+* I want all instruction to be clearly visible to the user to allow easy site navigation.
-* I want game boards to be visible so I can easily follow game choices for player and computer.
+* I want the game boards to be visible so I can easily follow game choices for player and computer.

 **Return User**